saulpw/visidata/docs/api/columns.rst

 ``calcValue`` and ``putValue`` should generally not be called by application code.
 Instead, apps and plugins should call ``getValue`` and ``setValue``, which provide appropriate layers of caching.

-.. data:: visidata.Column.name
+.. autoattribute:: visidata.Column.name
-.. data:: visidata.Column.type
+.. autoattribute:: visidata.Column.type
-.. data:: visidata.Column.width
+.. autoattribute:: visidata.Column.width
-.. data:: visidata.Column.fmtstr
+.. autoattribute:: visidata.Column.fmtstr

 .. autoattribute:: visidata.Column.hidden